lepartip/vote/README.md

 a way of optimizing ideas
-and have recomendations to the commitee
+   and have recomendations to the commitee separtly a tangible way to vote  which is direct paper and places to vote and keep it safe the vote
 you can suggest your way
 it needs to be done  and
 it can be used forked suggest issues things it is yours to do and suggest

 take nothing personnal
 we need coder